Florida's Vehicular Homicide Laws and Penalties

 In Florida, a person can be convicted of vehicular homicide for driving in a "reckless manner" and causing the death of another person or an unborn child (by injury to the mother).
 Driving in a "reckless manner" is defined as driving in a way that, under the circumstances, was likely to result in a fatality or great bodily harm.

 The consequences of a Florida vehicular homicide conviction depend on the circumstances.
-But the possible penalties are:
+However, the possible penalties for the two types of vehicular homicide are described below.

-• Standard vehicular homicide.
 In most cases, vehicular homicide is a second-degree felony.
-Convicted drivers face up to 15 years in prison and a maximum $10,000 in fines.
+Convicted drivers face up to 15 years in prison and a maximum of $10,000 in fines.

-• Aggravated offense.
 Where a vehicular homicide is the result of a hit-and-run accident, the driver can be charged with a first-degree felony.
-A conviction carries up to 30 years in prison and a maximum $10,000 in fines.
+A conviction carries up to 30 years in prison and a maximum of $10,000 in fines.

 A vehicular homicide conviction will also result in a license revocation of at least three years.